pantheon-org/opencode-warcraft-notifications/docs/sounds-download-strategy.md

 ## Current behavior (reference)

-- The runtime defaults to the machine-wide cache directory `~/.config/opencode/sounds` (or OS-specific config directory equivalent) when no overrides are provided (see `src/sound-data.ts`).
+- The runtime uses the bundled `data/` assets by default and copies them into the effective data directory on first use.
+When no overrides are provided the code computes a platform-specific default data dir (see `src/plugin-config.ts`) and stores copied files there.
-- The plugin uses lazy, on-demand downloads rather than downloading everything at init.
+- The plugin prefers bundled assets.
+As a fallback, lazy on-demand downloads are available for missing files rather than downloading everything at init.
 When a sound is required the code will:
   - Resolve the local data directory (see "Data directory precedence" below).
   - Check for the file locally via `soundExists(...)`.
   - If missing, call `ensureSoundAvailable(...)` / `downloadSoundByFilename(...)` to download just that file.